How to Select a Vendor Risk Assessment Questionnaire

 Industry-Standard Questionnaires

-Utilizing industry-standard questionnaires (e.g., the Standard Information Gathering (SIG) questionnaire, the H-ISAC questionnaire for healthcare organizations, or the Prevalent Compliance Framework (PCF) questionnaire) can get you started faster by providing an accepted pool of content that your vendors are likely already familiar with.
-Answering a questionnaire once and sharing it with many partners has a tangible benefit for both the vendor and the assessing company.
+Utilizing industry-standard questionnaires, such as the Standard Information Gathering (SIG) questionnaire or the H-ISAC questionnaire for healthcare organizations, can get you started faster by providing an accepted pool of content that your vendors are likely already familiar with.
+Answering a questionnaire once and sharing it with many partners has a tangible benefit for the vendor and the assessing company.

 Assessing all vendors using the same industry-standard content also provides consistency.
-You gain a more like-for-like comparison of similar services, while enabling your vendors to eventually share their response with other partners if they choose to do so.
+You gain a more like-for-like comparison of similar services while enabling your vendors to eventually share their responses with other partners if they choose to do so.

 Standard questionnaires provide benefits such as: